trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 <br>
 <br>
-**Now to the part of the post you've been reading for, here's my code for my implementation:**
+**Now to the part of the post you've been reading for, here's my implementation code:**

 <div style="width:700px">
 <code>